statamic/docs/content/collections/tags/collection.md

   -
     name: since
     type: string/var
     description: "Limits the date the earliest point in time from which date-based entries should be fetched.
-You can use plain English (PHP's `strtotime` method will interprit. eg. `last sunday`, `january 15th, 2013`, `yesterday`) or the name any date variable."
+You can use plain English (PHP's `strtotime` method will interpret. eg. `last sunday`, `january 15th, 2013`, `yesterday`) or the name any date variable."
   -
     name: until
     type: string/var